USS Schofield: Vietnam

 On 9 September, Schofield departed San Diego for her third tour with the 7th Fleet.
 After brief stops at Pearl Harbor, Midway Island, Guam, and Subic Bay, she joined TU 77.0.1 in the Tonkin Gulf on 8 October.
 She received her first bombardment mission of the deployment 20 days later and fired all night.
 On 30 October, she departed the area for Kaohsiung and a period of upkeep.
 She was back on station in the Tonkin Gulf from 9 November to 8 December for another line period.
 She then visited Hong Kong and Sasebo before returning to the firing line on New Year's Day, 1973.

 Schofield acted as a picket ship until mid-January when she was assigned to provide fire support.
 She fired daily missions until the 26th when she departed for Subic Bay.
 She returned to Yankee Station on 13 February and learned that, due to the cessation of hostilities, her WestPac deployment was to be reduced by one month.
 On 15 February, she sailed for Yokosuka and San Diego, arriving at her home port on 9 March.

 During a period of restricted availability between April and September, Schofield received extensive helicopter facilities to enable her to operate the SH-2 LAMPS (Light Airborne Multi-Purpose System) helicopter.
 She held sea trials in October, firing exercises in early November; and, on the 23rd, she was underway for the western Pacific.

 Schofield participated in exercises at Pearl Harbor and Midway Island before entering Subic Bay on 18 December.
 Four days later, she departed for Singapore with orders to continue from there to the Indian Ocean and conduct surveillance operations.
 She returned to San Diego on 6 June 1974.

+Schofield left San Diego March 28,1975 for its 5th Westpac arriving in Hawaii early April then to Guam arriving April 28, 1975 and departing May 9, 1975 after much needed repairs.
+The Schofield proceeded to help with Operation New Life, the evacuation of refugees to the Philippines.
+After a brief stop at the Philippines May 18, 1975, the Schofield patroled in the area arriving in Sattahip, Thailand on May 22, 1975.
+After a five day port of call liberty, the Schofield departed Thailand enroute back to Subic Bay, PI.